jungjin0003/Run-Application-as-Root-for-Android/README.md

 |    AArch64 | 7.1 (Nougat)      |

 ## Getting Started
-Please follow the following procedure to use RARA
+Please follow the following procedure to use RARA \
+[Click here to download compiled files](https://github.com/jungjin0003/Run-Application-as-Root-for-Android/releases/latest) and if you're donw downloading it, [proceed from here](#rara-install)

 ### Compile Requisities
  - Android NDK version 21 (Errors may occur in later version, Someone tell me how should change the code)